Serpensin/DiscordBots-DBDStats/README.md

 - Display information about in-game items
 - Supports multiple installation methods
 - Integrates with MongoDB for data storage (optional)
+- Translates with Google Cloud Translation, or LibreTranslate (optional)

 ## Setup